| Examination of Front-of-Package Nutrition Rating Systems and Symbols: Phase I Report

 Last week brought us four new reports to the NAP site, including our featured publication in the Food and nutrition topic, Enhancing Food Safety, covering an important topic with a snappy book cover.

 Recent outbreaks of illnesses traced to contaminated sprouts and lettuce illustrate the holes that exist in the system for monitoring problems and preventing foodborne diseases.
 Although it is not solely responsible for ensuring the safety of the nation’s food supply, the U.S. Food and Drug Administration (FDA) oversees monitoring and intervention for 80 percent of the food supply.
-The U.S. Food and Drug Administration’s abilities to discover potential threats toand prevent outbreaks of foodborne illness are hampered by impediments to efficient use of its limited resources and a piecemeal approach to gathering and using information on risks.
-Enhancing Food Safety: The Role of the Food and Drug Administration, a new book from the and the , responds to a congressional request for recommendations on how to close gaps in FDA’s food safety systems.
+The U.S. Food and Drug Administration’s abilities to discover potential threats to food safety and prevent outbreaks of foodborne illness are hampered by impediments to efficient use of its limited resources and a piecemeal approach to gathering and using information on risks.
+Enhancing Food Safety: The Role of the Food and Drug Administration, a new book from the Institute of Medicine and the National Research Council, responds to a congressional request for recommendations on how to close gaps in FDA’s food safety systems.

 Enhancing Food Safety begins with a brief review of the Food Protection Plan (FPP), FDA’s food safety philosophy developed in 2007.
 The lack of sufficient detail and specific strategies in the FPP renders it ineffectual.
 The book stresses the need for FPP to evolve and be supported by the type of strategic planning described in these pages.
 It also explores the development and implementation of a stronger, more effective food safety system built on a risk-based approach to food safety management.
 Conclusions and recommendations include adopting a risk-based decision-making approach to food safety; creating a data surveillance and research infrastructure; integrating federal, state, and local government food safety programs; enhancing efficiency of inspections; and more.